Information

 Costa Blanca South is drier and warmer than the north, with only around 44 rainy days per year.
 Summer temperatures are 30-32°C, and it is precisely the southern area that WHO has named one of the world’s healthiest climates.

-The Torrevieja and Orihuela Costa area is by far the most popular.
-Ciudad Quesada is calm and family-friendly area with good access to facilities and tidy urbanizations.
-Orihuela Costa (La Zenia, Playa Flamenca, Punta Prima, Villamartin) offers high activity throughout the year and proximity to golf and the beach.
+The Torrevieja area is by far the most popular area.
+Many property buyers stay here for large parts of the year.
+Ciudad Quesada is family-friendly tidy area, while Orihuela Costa (La Zenia, Playa Flamenca, Villamartin) offers high activity throughout the year and proximity to golf and the beach.
+There are also many other villages and towns with a lot to offer.
+We will guide you to the perfect location for you.

 Why did WHO designate Costa Blanca South as one of the world’s healthiest places?

 Winter rarely reaches below 15°C during the day, while summer rarely exceeds 32°C along the coast.
-The climate is documented to be beneficial for rheumatism, asthma, cardiovascular diseases and joint ailments.
+The climate is documented to be beneficial for rheumatism, asthma, cardiovascular diseases and joint ailments – an important reason why many choose to spend the winter here.

 The unique microclimate is due to a perfect combination of geography and nature.
 The mountain range along the coast acts as a barrier against cold from the interior, while the Mediterranean and the large salt lakes around Torrevieja create stable humidity and temperature.